rust-lang/blog.rust-lang.org/posts/inside-rust/2021-05-15-What-the-error-handling-project-group-is-working-towards.md

 **An error type with a source error should either return that error via `source` or include that source's error message in it's own `Display` output, but never both.**

-We figure the default will be to return error's via source, so that source errors can be reacted to via `downcast` when appropriate.
+We figure the default will be to return errors via source, so that source errors can be reacted to via `downcast` when appropriate.
 In coming up with this recommendation we had to figure out what the `Error` trait's primary role is in Rust.
 After discussing it with the library team we concluded that reporting should be treated as the primary role, and that reacting via `downcast` should come second when designing error types.

 This recommendation only applies for error types that are exposed as part of library APIs.
-Internal errors in libraries or and applicatoins can do whatever they want, but as soon as they need to be integrated into other crates by 3rd party users it's important that errors follow a consistent style.
-If you're interested in our rational or have any comments please check out our github issue on the topic: [rust-lang/project-error-handling#27](https://github.com/rust-lang/project-error-handling/issues/27).
+Internal errors in libraries or and applications can do whatever they want, but as soon as they need to be integrated into other crates by 3rd party users it's important that errors follow a consistent style.
+If you're interested in our rationale or have any comments please check out our github issue on the topic: [rust-lang/project-error-handling#27](https://github.com/rust-lang/project-error-handling/issues/27).

 ## Conclusion